Simon (1980 film): Cast

 In addition, Fred Gwynne plays Korey, while David Susskind and Dick Cavett both appear in cameos as themselves.

 Reception

 Simon received mixed reviews from critics.
 On Rotten Tomatoes, the film holds a rating of 60% from 20 reviews.

 Gene Siskel of the Chicago Tribune gave the film 2 out of 4 stars, saying that the film is "neither a funny nor insightful film.
-In fact, "Simon" is a scattershot mess."
+In fact, 'Simon' is a scattershot mess."
 Both he and Roger Ebert of the Chicago Sun-Times gave the film two "no" votes on their show Sneak Previews.
 Nathan Rabin, in a 2012 review for The A.V.
-Club, rated Simon a B-, stating that the film "is riddled with moments of genius, yet shows only an intermittent interest in harnessing all that brainy inspiration into a satisfying narrative... [i]ts too scattered".
+Club, rated Simon a B−, stating that the film "is riddled with moments of genius, yet shows only an intermittent interest in harnessing all that brainy inspiration into a satisfying narrative... [i]t's too scattered".

 Awards

 At the 8th Saturn Awards, Alan Arkin was nominated for the Saturn Award for Best Actor.